aspose-total/Aspose.Total-Products/total/en/java/conversion/powerpoint-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to EXCEL via Java or Online App" h2="On Premise Java API to export POWERPOINT to EXCEL without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that can be used to convert a POWERPOINT file to EXCEL.
+This process can be completed in two steps.

+The first step is to export the POWERPOINT file to HTML using Aspose.Slides for Java.
+This API provides a wide range of features to help you convert your POWERPOINT file to HTML.
+It supports a variety of formats, including PPT, PPTX, PPS, PPSX, POT, POTX, and PPTM.
+It also allows you to customize the output HTML, such as setting the page size, page orientation, and page margins.

+The second step is to convert the HTML to EXCEL using Aspose.Cells for Java.
+This API provides a wide range of features to help you convert your HTML to EXCEL.
+It supports a variety of formats, including XLS, XLSX, XLSM, XLSB, and CSV.
+It also allows you to customize the output EXCEL, such as setting the page size, page orientation, and page margins.

-You can convert POWERPOINT file to EXCEL via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POWERPOINT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to EXCEL.
+By using Aspose.Total for Java, you can easily convert a POWERPOINT file to EXCEL in two steps.
+The first step is to export the POWERPOINT file to HTML using Aspose.Slides for Java.
+The second step is to convert the HTML to EXCEL using Aspose.Cells for Java.
+This process is quick and easy, and can be completed in a matter of minutes.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}